entando/frontend-libraries/packages/entando-pagetreeselector/README.md

 the `onDidMount` function will be called inside `componentDidMount` lifecycle function

 the `onPageSelect` function will be fired when user clicks on a row (single page)

+the `onExpandAll` function will be fired when `Expand` button is clicked to expand whole tree

+the `onCollapseAll` function will be fired when `Collapse` button is clicked to collapse whole tree

+the `loading` boolean is used to indicate if the page data is loading